aaronleon1/instagram-clone/README.md

 ### When posting as a test

 Currently a user cannot delete their posts, so upload a work-safe image (dog and cat themed currently) and it will be deleted within the day.
 Database is checked frequently.
+Feel free to keep your information private and just use credentials like: Username: testuser101 and email: testuser101@gmail.com.
+Any variation will work.

 ### Known Issues